Average-case Speedup for Product Formulas: Preliminary: Concentration for multivariate polynomials

 \subsection{Matrices}

-Unlike the scalar cases, concentration for a multivariate polynomial of matrices is relatively unexplored; even the i.i.d cases are fairly modern (See, e.g.,~\cite{tropp2015introduction}) and there it remains what the appropriate matrix analog quantity (such as the variance) is.
+Unlike the scalar cases, concentration for a multivariate polynomial of matrices is relatively unexplored; even the i.i.d. cases are fairly modern (See, e.g.,~\cite{tropp2015introduction}) and there it remains what the appropriate matrix analog quantity (such as the variance) is.
 For multivariate polynomials, the problem seems too general in terms of how matrices may interact with each other and how randomness is involved.

 Nevertheless, we will derive concentration results that arguably match the best-known scalar results.
 What enables this is that we specialize in polynomials of \textit{bounded} matrices with Gaussian coefficients, motivated by concrete applications in physics and quantum information (e.g., Hamiltonian with Paulis strings with Gaussian coefficients).
-We will derive comparable Hypercontractivity-like results for matrices using \textit{uniform smoothness}, the matrix version of scalar two-point inequality (Section~\ref{sec:maintext_unif_smooth}).
-The familiar reader may find the style of proof analogous to the scalar cases. \begin{fact}[{Uniform smoothness for Schatten classes and with fixed input}] Consider random matrices $\vX, \vY$ of the same size that satisfy $\BE[\vY|\vX] = 0$.
-When $2 \le p$,